Integrated Systems Europe

 Maintaining its reputation for connecting new technologies, companies and end-user industries, ISE will continue to look for ways of improving and developing, in order to present innovation across its show floor, education programmes, conferences and beyond.

-In 2018 Integrated Systems Events announced that the ISE exhibition will relocate to the Fira de Barcelona exhibition complex in 2021.
+In 2021, the ISE exhibition will relocate to the Fira de Barcelona exhibition complex.

 Voices of ISE